Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Single-target

-**Attack:** Presence
+**Targeted defense:** Presence

 **Duration:** Concentration, Persisting

 </div>

 By the grace of your god, you grant absolute mercy to your foe, cursing them to live out their existence in peace.
 When you cast this miracle, choose a creature within range.
-At the start of each of your turns for the duration of this effect, make a Presence attack against them.
+At the start of each of your turns for the duration of this effect, make a special attack against Presence against them.
 If you hit, apply one stack of pacified to them then double the stacks of pacified that they currently have.

 When this spell persists, the affected creature permanently suffers the effects of the pacified ailment.
 Whenever they lose life, they may ignore this effect until the end of their next turn.